HeavyMetalPirate/GW2-MursaatPanel-Public/README.md

 MursaatPanel will store its settings under `<gw2install>/addons/MursaatPanel`.

+**Important:** MursaatPanel alters the way some of the native UI elements are displayed.
+To reflect all the changes the addon makes, a full UI refresh is needed.
+The easiest way to trigger this is by loading into a different map.
+The same applies to whenever you unload MursaatPanel, the UI will only fully restore after a full refresh.

+# Using MursaatPanel
+After installation, you will see an empty panel at the bottom.
+In the options you can configure an additional top panel.

+By right clicking on either of the panels, a context menu opens that allows you to add widgets for the respective categories.

+After adding a widget, you can customize its appearance by right clicking on the widget.
+You can set the panel, alignment and order priority, as well as hide it again.
+Some widgets may allow for further customization.

 # FAQ & Known Issues

 ### After installing, the original experience bar is visible behind the panel, why?